maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.XmlConverter/README.md

 Nodes of type `XmlNodeType.Element` can be converted with the help of implementations of `IElementConverter`.
 Element converters can be added to the list of converters in `ConverterOptions.ElementConverters`.
 By default this list is empty and the `ConverterOptions.DefaultElementConverter` will be used to convert all element nodes.
-If any element converters are present in `ConverterOptions.ElementConverters` then each converter will be considered for use in order from first to last, using the `IElementConverter.IsValidFor` method to determine if a converter can be used.
+Each converter in `ConverterOptions.ElementConverters` will be considered for use in order from first to last, using the
+`IElementConverter.IsValidFor` method to determine if a converter can be used.
 Once found, only this converter will be used for the current element.

 The method `IElementConverter.IsValidFor` receives the parameter `ElementData` which contains the following information: